Want to make a real difference in people’s lives?

 Become a Vocational Nurse with training from ACC.

 As the U.S. population ages, the overall need for healthcare is expected to increase.
-This trend will lead to increased employment of licensed vocational nurses in hospitals, physicians' offices, and other healthcare settings.*
+This trend will lead to increased employment of licensed vocational nurses (LVN) in hospitals, physicians' offices, and other healthcare settings.
+Employment of Vocational Nurses is expected to grow by 20.9 percent from 2014 to 2024 (California Employment Development Department).
+If you're exploring vocational nursing schools, consider the Vocational Nursing program at American Career College (ACC).

-At American Career College, our Vocational Nursing program is designed to prepare you for the national licensing examination, so that you will be qualified to provide direct care to patients under the direct supervision of physicians.
+At ACC, our Vocational Nursing training program is designed to prepare you for the national licensing examination, so that you will become an LVN and be qualified to provide direct care to patients under the direct supervision of physicians.
 Not only will you need to understand techniques and procedures, but you'll also need to understand anatomy and physiology.

 The ACC Vocational Nursing program is designed to provide you with the knowledge and skills necessary for an entry-level vocational nursing position in a medical office, clinic, HMO, acute care hospital, long-term care facility or other health care setting.